-The cultural supports in their role as counsellors, pass on the wisdom and values of our traditional ways and are respected for providing the cultural link to Anishinabek philosophies and teachings.
-Students' academic and personal development is enriched by traditional and cultural teachings by the cultural supports.
+The cultural knowledge keepers in their role as counsellors, pass on the wisdom and values of our traditional ways and are respected for providing the cultural link to Anishinabek philosophies and teachings.
+Students' academic and personal development is enriched by traditional and cultural teachings by the Cultural Support Program.